tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 Once logged in you can install the components:

-1. Install Docker, you can follow the steps on: <https://docs.docker.com/cs-engine/1.12/#install-on-ubuntu-1404-lts-or-1604-lts>.
+1. Install Docker.
+Follow the steps on: <https://docs.docker.com/cs-engine/1.12/#install-on-ubuntu-1404-lts-or-1604-lts>.
 2. Install Docker Machine, follow the steps on: <https://docs.docker.com/machine/install-machine>.
-3. Install the GitLab Runner, which is nicely documented on: <https://docs.gitlab.com/runner/install/linux-repository.html#installing-the-runner>.
+3. Install the GitLab Runner.
+Documented on: <https://docs.gitlab.com/runner/install/linux-repository.html#installing-the-runner>.
 You should follow the steps for Ubuntu.

 ## 5. Install a cache server